Welcome to After School

 How do I enroll my child?

 Please note that registration is required before a child can attend the program.
 Because licensing regulations require certain policies be explained directly to parents, even when the policies are also provided in writing,registration must be completed in person with the Program Coordinator.
-However, you can speed up registration by filling out the online registration form provided below under "LINKS".
-Choose the school where your child will be attending.
-Remember to have all phone numbers, doctor and insurance information before you get started.
+However, you can speed up registration by filling out the online registration form provided under your child's school in the left hand column.
+Remember to have child's student number, phone numbers, doctor and insurance information before you get started.
 You can contact the Program Coordinator from the "Department Contacts" information below (click on the school).
 After the online registration is submitted, parents must attend a policy class.
 To make these classes as expeditious as possible please be prepared to spend between 30 minutes to 1 hour.
 Parents who are late may be scheduled for another class.
 During the policy class you will be given a parent handbook, asked to pay fees for the first month in advance and sign a statement of understanding.

 After the initial registration at the beginning of the school year, registration is by appointment only.

-Fees for each child range from $149 per month for 3 or fewer days per week to $203 per month for 5 days per week.
-Since we must hire and pay staff based on expected attendance, fees are charged for each day a child is registered to attend, including absences.
 Subsidies are available to eligible parents through the Department of Social Services, Caldwell Community College (students only), and clients of WAMY Community Action.
 A limited number of ELC Reduced Rate scholarships are available to low income parents who do not qualify for child care subsidies available from the Department of Social Services.
 Parents must apply and be approved for the scholarship.
 Applications are available on this page in the same area as the registration link for your school.
-The costs of a daily snack and program supplies are included in the program fees (see complete Fee Scale at the bottom of the page under the Additional Information section).
-Fees for the upcoming school year are normally announced sometime in July after the Board meeting.
-You may check back here to see if the fees have been updated for the year during the month of July.

 Is there an option for middle school students?